imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 ## **Lazy-loading images in Angular**

-You can lazy load images using the `loading` prop in `ik-image` component.
+You can lazy load images using the `loading` prop in the `ik-image` component.
 When you use `loading="lazy"`, all images that are immediately viewable without scrolling load normally.
 Those that are far below the device viewport are only fetched when the user scrolls near them.

 The SDK uses a fixed threshold based on the effective connection type to ensure that images are loaded early enough so that they have finished loading once the user scrolls near to them.